 Maple Syrup

-My husband and I have a small batch maple syrup business, and we sell our Vermont maple syrup here.
+My husband and I have a small batch maple syrup business in Vermont.
 If you’re not familiar with how maple syrup is made, you can read more about it over on our website for Little Hill Sugarworks.
 Our maple syrup is different that what you can buy at the grocery store or Whole Foods because it comes from a single source.
 Like wine, maple syrup has terrior, and you can only taste that when you buy it from a single source sugarmaker.
 We appreciate your support!

 No matter where you get your syrup, I recommend that you buy Grade A Dark Robust maple syrup for cooking because it has the strongest maple flavor.